 - 29. How might a reserved practice for planning affect other practitioners such as planning technicians, policy analysts, data analysts, and others engaged in planning or planning-related work?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential reserved practice would be explored and determined in collaboration with the OSPG. - 30.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential reserved practice would be explored and determined in collaboration with the OSPG. - 30.
 Is it possible to restrict or prohibit non-planners from using 'planning' in their titles, such as 'transportation planning engineer' used by some professional engineers?
 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential reserved practice would be explored and determined in collaboration with the OSPG. - 31.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential reserved practice would be explored and determined in collaboration with the OSPG. - 31.
 Would the PIBC Code of Ethics and Professional Conduct be updated?

 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential necessary changes to the PIBC Code of Ethics or Bylaws would be explored and determined in collaboration with the OSPG.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential necessary changes to the PIBC Code of Ethics or Bylaws would be explored and determined in collaboration with the OSPG.